KamsiO/Lorien_Legacies_WebApp/README.md

 ## Acknowledgements
 "The Lorien Legacies" is a book series by Pittacus Lore and published by HarperCollins.
 I do not own the right to any of the characters mentioned or any of the images of book covers.
 Additionally, I don't own any of the pictures included throughout the website.
 I downloaded them from various free wallpaper websites, and slightly altered a few for styling purposes.

-I would like to thank [Kenolisa Oramasionwu](https://www.instagram.com/kenolisauce/?hl=en) for his graphic design and layout tips as I remasterd this project.
+I would like to thank [Kenolisa Oramasionwu](https://www.instagram.com/kenolisauce/?hl=en) for his graphic design and layout inputs as I remasterd this project.